sebastienwood/sebastienwood.github.io/_posts/2019-3-31-BinaryNetworks.md

 Another use case would be to scale properly the needs for datacenters.

 ## Concepts
-Quantization : putting things in bins (AKA discretization).
+*Quantization* : putting things in bins (AKA discretization).
 Useful to switch from a mulitple bits/bytes representation to fewer bits/bytes.
 Binarization is a quantization on 1 bit (2 possible states).

-Normalized energy :
+*Normalized energy* : to better understand the gains of a quantization tweak regarding energy, we need to compare what's comparable.
+The network should be considered as a whole and thus the given performance (eg. accuracy) should be interpreted under the light of the global energy consumption.

+Consider for example a 1 bit quantization scheme that would degrade the performance by a margin.
+The same performance could be achieved by reducing the network depth, hence reducing the memory/energy/throughput by a proportional amount.

+Considering normalized energy as a metric is appropriate for a rigorous scientific approach.

 # Architecture review

-##Binary Connect (Courbariaux & al. in 2015)
+## Binary Connect (Courbariaux & al. in 2015)

 From 32 FP weights to 1 bit weights.
 Using 32x less memory at run time.
 At training, makes use of FP representation to update the weights.
 Then reduce the weights to the set {-1, 1} with the sign(weight) function for all forward passes.

 The set with negative and positive values will allow the network to use ReLU activations functions.
 "Naïve" binary (0, 1) would otherwise cause all the values to be positive eventually (rendering ReLU effectless).
 It would require tricks like batch normalization to keep negative values.